 - Welcome the guests he is hosting and thank them for coming

-- Welcome the groom into the family and lead the toasts to absent friends and family
+- Welcome the bride's partner into the family and lead the toasts to absent friends and family

 - Compliment the bride, tell some heartfelt stories about her and say how proud you are

-- Praise the groom and explain why you think they’re such a great couple
+- Praise the bride's partner and explain why you think they’re such a great couple

 - Toast the newlyweds

-The father of the bride’s speech leads into the groom’s speech.
-Traditionally the groom should:
+The father of the bride’s speech traditionally leads into the groom’s speech.

 - Respond to the toast to the newlyweds by the father of the bride